Dance with Death (film): Plot

-Kelly is a reporter for a Los Angeles newspaper who finds out that strippers at a club called Bottoms Up are getting brutally murdered.
-With the prodding of her Hopper, her editor and ex-boyfriend, she goes undercover by winning an amateur night contest to get a job at the club.
+Kelly Crosby is a reporter for a Los Angeles newspaper who finds out that strippers at a club called Bottoms Up are getting brutally murdered.
+She convinces Hopper, her editor and ex-boyfriend, to let her go undercover by winning an amateur night contest to get a job at the club.
 Once embedded, Kelly gets to know the other employees, particularly the snide owner Art, the hapless DJ Dermot, and mercurial dancer Jodie.
 She also discovers a regular patron, Shaughnessy, is an undercover detective investigating the murders.
 He soon discovers her true identity as a reporter, and they team up to investigate.
 As she continues working at the club, she is made aware of several suspects in the murders: Henry, a shy regular who is fixated on lingerie, Art, who has a connection to one of the dead women, and even Hopper, whom she learns covered a string of similar stripper murders in Atlanta and was interrogated by police.
 As they share their information, Kelly and Shaughnessy become infatuated with each other.

 After one night spent together, Kelly looks in on Jodie, who had not reported to work the previous evening, and discovers her murdered.
 Shaughnessy follows Henry to a park he regularly visits, and after confronting him, causes him to be shot dead by backup police.
 That night at the club, after a performance, Kelly hears noises from Art's office, and discovers him dead; Hopper seizes her, insisting he killed Art by accident, in a dispute over blackmail involving him and another of the club dancers.
 She escapes him, and Shaughnessy intercepts her and shoots Hopper dead.
 She is relieved at first, but as he holds her, she notices the stone from his ring is missing, and remembers that she found a stone in Jodie's hand; she realizes Shaughnessy is the murderer.
 She tries to escape him, but is followed by him into a next door warehouse.
 After repeated attempts to kill him which he recovers from, she finally sets a trap with gasoline and sets him on fire.

 Sometime later at the newspaper office, Kelly begins typing her story on the murders, called "Dance with Death."